China takes aim again at BBC as dispute with Britain intensifies

 China’s foreign ministry said the report had no factual basis.
 The Global Times said in an editorial on Friday that the BBC had “seriously violated journalistic ethics”.

-Reporting by Gabriel Crossley; Editing by Tony Munroe, Robert Birsel and Nick Macfie
+Reporting by Gabriel Crossley, additional reporting by William James in London; Editing by Tony Munroe, Robert Birsel and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.